Warning – I’m about to break the hive mind and disagree with a fellow blogger.

 As someone who just spent months working up the courage to write what could probably be described as an overly dramatic “I feel sorry for myself” public blog post about my severe depression, this punched me right in the gut.
 Who are you to judge how people who are “actually” depressed or suicidal really act?
 Who are you to judge whose depression or suicidal tendencies are legitimate or fraud?
 Do you really think you can figure that out through the internet and with no psychological expertise?

 I don’t defend Schwyzer’s previous actions.
 But policing the behavior of depressed people, trollish assholes or not, makes it harder for those with depression to be open about our illness.
-Some decide to buy concentrates of weed to reduce their anxiety enough to be open about their mental health at times.
+I know some decide to try medical marijuana as a treatment and there are a whole host of strains which are available from trulieve and many other dispenaries.
+However, being open and talking about your feelings is just as important as these sorts of treatments.
+Those suffering from depression, however bad, will hopefully find the courage to buy concentrates of marijuana to help reduce their depression and their anxiety enough to be open about their mental health at times, but Clarke’s actions will make this a lot harder for them.
 The stereotype of “depressed people as fakers” is a horrendously common one.
 No amount of qualifiers about how this doesn’t apply to people who are “actually” depressed helps, because you’re still perpetuating that stereotype.

 It’s the reason it took me another decade to seek professional help from a therapist, because they convinced me I was actually a faker who didn’t need help.